tjdwill/cpp-notes/basics/inheritance.md

 ```

 When first encountering this example, I assumed the public method would be called, and the input argument narrowed into an `int`, but that assumption was incorrect.
 As we can see, the private method is still visible and selectable via name resolution, but it is inaccessible due to the `private` specifier, so the compiler throws.

+## `final`

+The [`final`](https://en.cppreference.com/w/cpp/language/final) keyword has two uses.
+When specified on a virtual function, it means this function cannot be overridden by derived classes.
+When used in a class definition, it means that class itself cannot be derived from.

+## Additional Remarks

+- Because I had this question at one point, know that only one object is created when a derived object is constructed, even if base class constructors are called.
+One way to think about it is that the derived class has dedicated sections where base-class-relevant data goes.
+It's not 100% precise (or even accurate), but that way of thinking helped clarify the concept for me.